-Universidad de Las Américas (UDLA) was founded in 1988 and remains a pioneer in broadening access to higher education throughout Chile.
-With more than 27,100 students, it is the second largest university in Chile.
-It operates four campuses in Santiago, one in Concepción, and one in Viña del Mar.
-UDLA is accredited by the Chilean National Commission for Accreditation.
+Universidad de Las Américas (UDLA), founded in 1988, is a pioneer in broadening access to higher education in Chile.
+With more than 25,000 students, UDLA is one of Chile’s leading higher education institutions for working adults.
+It operates campuses in Santiago, one in Concepción and one in Viña del Mar.
 UDLA is a not-for-profit institution.

 Find out more about UDLA in Explore Laureate.

-The university is a leader in working-adult courses, extensive study-and-work programs, and innovative Web-based math teaching labs, and a pioneer in extending a health sciences wellness approach to primary and secondary medical education.
+The university offers working-adult courses, study-and-work programs and Internet-based math teaching labs.
+UDLA is a pioneer in extending a health sciences wellness approach to primary and secondary medical education.

-UDLA's social responsibility efforts are centered in its Corporate Social Responsibility Department and through its social, legal, psychology, nutrition, and veterinary clinics.
-The university offers free courses for the local community on energy conservation techniques.
+UDLA's social responsibility efforts are centered in its Corporate Social Responsibility Department.
+These include social, legal, psychology, nutrition and veterinary clinics.
+The university offers free courses to members of the community on energy conservation techniques.